kevinmcaleer/ghostbox/README.md

 * `ghostbox.py`
 * `ghostwords.txt`
 * `gui.py`

+## How to copy files to a Pico using Thonny

+1. Download [Thonny IDE](https://thonny.org) onto your computer.
+1. Set Thonny to standard mode by clicking the `Switch to regular mode` link at the top right of the screen.
+2. Quit Thonny and start it again to change it into `Regular Mode`
+3. Make sure you can see the files on your computer and also on Thonny; Click the View menu and make sure `Files` option is selected.

 You can make the Pico automatically launch the ghostbox.py code by renaming it to main.py on the Pico.